-Colleges and Institutes Canada and Universities Canada are proud to jointly administer this ambitious new scholarship program in partnership with the West African Economic and Monetary Union (WAEMU), the African Institute for Mathematical Sciences (AIMS) and the Association of African Universities (AAU).
+Colleges and Institutes Canada and Universities Canada are proud to jointly administer this ambitious new scholarship program in partnership with Union économique et monétaire ouestafricaine (UEMOA), the African Institute for Mathematical Sciences (AIMS) and the Association of African Universities (AAU).

-Training and education will be focused on key UN Sustainable Development Goal priority areas such as science, technology, engineering and math (STEM); climate action; artificial intelligence; health sciences; green and blue economy; and governance and administration.
+Training and education will focus on key priority areas such as science, technology, engineering and math (STEM); climate action; artificial intelligence; health sciences; green and blue economy; and governance and administration.

-“By supporting the development of talent and fostering the next generation of leadership in countries around the world, the Canadian International Development Scholarships 2030 program will contribute to a better, more equitable and more sustainable future,” said Paul Davidson, President of Universities Canada.
+“By supporting the development of talent and fostering the next generation of leadership in partner countries, the Canadian International Development Scholarships 2030 program will contribute to a better, more equitable and more sustainable future,” said Paul Davidson, President of Universities Canada.
 “Canada’s universities are pleased to have the opportunity to work with international partners to achieve this program’s ambitious goals.”

-“This new program will empower thousands of people in dozens of countries through leadership training, mentorship and education,” said Denise Amyot, president of Colleges and Institutes Canada.
-“Canada’s colleges and institutions look forward to helping connect educational leaders from across the world to develop new tools and resources for the future.”
+“This new program will empower thousands of people in more than 20 countries through leadership training, mentorship and education,” said Denise Amyot, president of Colleges and Institutes Canada.
+“Canada’s colleges and institutions look forward to helping connect educational leaders from across Africa and other key countries to develop new tools and resources for the future.”